Center for Curatorial Studies, Bard College: History

 The CCS graduate program is one of eight graduate programs at Bard College in Annandale-on-Hudson, New York.
-Since its inception in 1994, the graduate program has awarded M.A. degrees to more than 275 students.
+Since its inception in 1994, the graduate program has awarded M.A. degrees to more than 300 students.

 The Center's original 38000 sqft facility, designed by architect Jim Goettsch and design consultant Nada Andric, was completed in December 1991.
 Expanded in 2006, the Center now features the Hessel Museum of Art, a 17000 sqft exhibition space dedicated to the Marieluise Hessel Collection of over 1,700 works of contemporary art.
 The building also includes a library, classrooms, and a student lounge where CCS graduate students can meet informally about exhibitions and class projects.

 Library and Archives

-Serving as the Director of the Library and Archives, Ann Butler has been instrumental in building the Library & Archives at the CCS Bard.
+Serving as the director of the Library and Archives, Ann Butler has been instrumental in building the Library & Archives at the CCS Bard.
 The Library consists of over 30,000 volumes focusing on post-1960s contemporary art and curatorial practices.
 The collection contains international exhibition catalogues, artists' monographs, and international art journals and periodicals.
 The Special Collections feature historic artist-produced periodicals, a collection of limited edition, signed, and out of print exhibition catalogues, a media collection, and a collection of artists' books.
 The Archives comprise the institutional archives of CCS Bard and the Hessel Museum of Art, the archives of select galleries, artist-run spaces, the personal papers of select curators and artists, as well as a collection of artist files for artists represented in the Hessel Museum Collection.

 Directors

 The current executive director Tom Eccles joined CCS Bard in 2005, built the Hessel Museum of Art, and organized the inaugural exhibition of the Marieluise Hessel Collection, entitled Wrestle (2006).
-In an interview with Althea Viafora-Kress, Eccles states, "We have two central issues that we deal with: one is that we’re at Bard.
-We’re not in the center of the city, so people have to have a reason to come here.
-And the second is that we’re a school.
+In an interview with Althea Viafora-Kress, Eccles states, "We have two central issues that we deal with: one is that we're at Bard.
+We're not in the center of the city, so people have to have a reason to come here.
+And the second is that we're a school.
 So we try things that might not be able to be done in other places."

-Vasif Kortun was the first Director of the Museum of the Center for Curatorial Studies (1994–97).
+Vasif Kortun was the first director of the Museum of the Center for Curatorial Studies (1994–97).
 Directors of the Graduate Program have included Associate Professor of Philosophy and Art History Norton Batkin (1991–2008), curators Maria Lind (2008–2010), Johanna Burton (2010–2012), Paul O'Neill (2013–2017), and Lauren Cornell (2017–ongoing).

-For the first time in the program's history, Cornell is the director of the graduate program and also the chief curator of the Hessel Museum of Art.
+Cornell is the first person to be both director of the graduate program and also the chief curator of the Hessel Museum of Art.
 Her position includes curriculum and faculty development, directing research initiatives, and overseeing artist- and curator-in-residence programs.
 In 2016, Cornell co-curated Invisible Adversaries with Tom Eccles in 2016.
-This exhibition is the 10th anniversary exhibition of the Hessel Collection.
+This exhibition was the 10th anniversary exhibition of the Hessel Collection.

 Notable alumni

+Some notable alumni of the Center are: